chris-wood/draft-arc/draft-yun-cfrg-arc.md

 Creating a presentation requires a credential, presentation context, and presentation limit.
-This process is necessarily stateful on the client since the number of times a credential is used for a given presentation context cannot exceed the presentation limit; doing so would break presentation unlinkability, as two presentations created with the same "counter" can be directly compared for equality (via the "tag").
-As a result, the process for creating a presentation accepts as input a presentation count and then outputs an updated presentation count.
+This process is necessarily stateful on the client since the number of times a credential is used for a given presentation context cannot exceed the presentation limit; doing so would break presentation unlinkability, as two presentations created with the same nonce can be directly compared for equality (via the "tag").
+As a result, the process for creating a presentation accepts as input a presentation state and then outputs an updated presentation state.

 ~~~
 newState, presentation = Present(state)